flashjdn/TurnUp-frontend/README.md

 # TurnUp

 TurnUp is an app that allows users to search for free events either nearby or from a search query.
+Click here to see the deployed site: https://production.d3hv43jagk7qg5.amplifyapp.com/

 ## Getting Started